EPCCed/eidf-docs/docs/services/s3/getting-started.md

 region = us-east-1
 ```

-Create a credentials file, `~/.aws/credentials` on Linux or `%USERPROFILE%\.aws\credentials` on Windows, with content:
+Create a credentials file, `~/.aws/credentials` on Linux or `%USERPROFILE%\.aws\credentials` on Windows, with the access key and secret:

 ```ini
 [default]